 As part of our growth strategy, we may pursue acquisitions of oncology and other physician practices and services.
 These acquisitions may involve significant cash expenditures, debt incurrence, additional operational losses and expenses, and compliance risks that could have a material adverse effect on our financial condition and results of operations.
 We may not be able to successfully integrate the acquired businesses into ours and our Network Practices', and therefore, we may not be able to realize the intended benefits from an acquisition.
-These acquisitions could result in difficulties integrating acquired operational, and managerial resources from our existing operations and make it more difficult to achieve our operating and strategic objectives.
+These acquisitions could result in difficulties integrating acquired operations, technologies, and personnel into our business.
+Such difficulties may divert significant financial, operational, and managerial resources from our existing operations and make it more difficult to achieve our operating and strategic objectives.
 We and our Network Practices may fail to retain employees or patients acquired through these acquisitions, which may negatively impact the integration efforts.
 These acquisitions could also have a negative impact on our results of operations if it is subsequently determined that goodwill or other acquired intangible assets are impaired, thus resulting in an impairment charge in a future period.